TrojanSquadOrg/Patient_Record_Management_System/README.md

 PRMS is released under the [MIT License](LICENSE), granting you the freedom to use, modify, and distribute the software.

+## Java Documentation
+Download java doc and open it with web browser.

 ---
 **Note:** This README provides a general overview of the Patient Record Management System.
 For detailed installation instructions, usage guidelines, and additional documentation, please refer to the respective files and folders within the repository.